tangrams/tangram-docs/pages/yaml.md

 ## multiline strings

 One of the reasons we chose YAML as our scene file format is its ability to handle multi-line strings with a minimum of fuss.
-In _whitespace syntax_ only, start an parameter's value with a "pipe" character (`|`) followed by a newline, and everything that isn't indented _less_ after that will be treated as a single string value, newlines included:
+In _block syntax_ only, start an parameter's value with a "pipe" character (`|`) followed by a newline, and everything that isn't indented _less_ after that will be treated as a single string value, newlines included:

 ```yaml
 element: